MPhil in Tibetan and Himalayan Studies

 In accordance with the University’s obligations towards students and staff, we will ask you to declare any relevant, unspent criminal convictions before you can take up a place at Oxford.

-You will have access to the Nizami Ganjavi Library at the Oriental Institute.
+You will have access to the Nizami Ganjavi Library part of the Faculty of Asian and Middle Eastern Studies.
 In addition to this, you may find useful the Bodleian Oriental collections and the Eastern Art library.
 The Bodleian Library hosts a collection of Tibetan manuscripts and block prints that can be used for study and research.

 Wolfson College is home to an interdisciplinary research group in Tibetan and Himalayan studies.
 The library of Wolfson College also has a collection of books relevant to Tibetan and Himalayan studies.